trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 #### Methods
 ##### `doLoad(String requiredButNotUsed)` → `Organization`

- Note: We&apos;re suppressing PMD warning on Crud Checking because we want everyone to be able to pull this read-only record.
+ Note: We're suppressing PMD warning on Crud Checking because we want everyone to be able to pull this read-only record.

 ---